amrnn90/breeze-nuxt/README.md

 ### $larafetch

-This is a wrapper around Nuxt's `$fetch` that makes it a breeze to make requests to your Laravel app:
+`$larafetch` is a wrapper around Nuxt's `$fetch` that makes it a breeze to make requests to your Laravel app:

-- Base URL is already set to `NUXT_PUBLIC_BACKEND_URL` value specified in your `.env`
+- Base URL is already set to `NUXT_PUBLIC_BACKEND_URL` value specified in your `.env` file.
-- Auto CSRF management
+- Auto CSRF management.
-- Forwards the appropriate headers/cookies when in SSR context
+- Forwards the appropriate headers/cookies when in SSR context.
 - Redirects to `/login` page when the response contains one of these status codes: `401, 419`
 - Redirects to the `/verify-email` page when the response contains status code: `409`

-In order to take advantage of Nuxt3 SSR Hydration you should use this helper along with `useAsyncData` when making `get` requests to fetch data, otherwise your app will make additional unnecessary requests once the page loads in your browser:
+To take advantage of Nuxt3 SSR Hydration you should use this helper along with `useAsyncData` when making `get` requests to fetch data, otherwise your app will make additional unnecessary requests once the page loads in your browser:

 ```vue
 <script setup lang="ts">